A Writing Lesson With Paul Auster

 Preface- I lived in Manhattan through September 11, 2001 unscratched.
 I lost no one I personally knew in the attacks (as far as I know), but we all lost 2,713 irreplaceable New Yorkers.
 20 years later, 9/11 remains one of the most unforgettable days in my life.
 My days in the World Trade Center area go back to before the construction of the Twin Towers.
 Then, the weeks after the attacks were equally gut-wrenching.
 In Remembrance of the victims on the 20th Anniversary of the 9/11 attacks I decided to share my experiences and the pictures I took of the World Trade Center before, on 9/11, and after, for the first time, not because I think they are anything outside of the ordinary, but because they are just that- the memories of one average person living in Manhattan on September 11th, 2001, of the World Trade Center, the attacks, and the weeks immediately after.

-Looking up at Tower 1 on the right, Tower 2 on the left over World Trade Center 6, the black shape, right, and a piece of World Trade Center 5, on the left.
+Facing south, looking up at Tower 1 on the right, Tower 2 on the left over World Trade Center 6, the black shape, right, and a piece of World Trade Center 5, on the left.
 Vesey Street, June 20, 1998.
+Click any picture for full size.

 1- Witness to Unspeakable Horror